dyngosz/dyngosz.github.io/_posts/2017-03-13-magic-spotify.md

 ```
 Aaaaand, **I am in**.
 Now I have full access to my Spotify account and along with that
 the ability to do any kinds of operations like looking up tracks, artists, creating a playlist
-or get new releases.
-But what we are looking for is to modify existing playlist.
+or getting new releases.
+But what we are looking for is modifying existing playlist.
 From here on it is just **magic** - first I make a request to get list of tracks from
 Spotify's Discover Weekly:
 ``` java